jsilter/GeneralEvaluation/USAGE.md

 This project is a simple Streamlit web application designed to evaluate the performance of a risk prediction model.
 It is intended for use with Mirai and Sybil.
 The application allows users to upload a results table, run evaluations, and generate performance reports in PDF format.

-For installation instructions, see the [README.md](README.md) file.

 # Usage

 The following steps assume that the Streamlit app has been installed and launched.
-See the [Installation](#installation) section for details)
+For installation instructions, see the [INSTALL.md](INSTALL.md) file.

 1. Prepare your results from Mirai or Sybil.
 See the [Input Data Format](#input-data-format) section for details.
 2. Upload a results table in CSV, TSV, XLS, or XLSX format.